CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Conclusion

 \section{Conclusion}

 In this work, we introduced CaRtGS, a novel framework that integrates computational alignment with Gaussian Splatting SLAM to achieve real-time photorealistic dense rendering.
 Our key contribution lies in the development of an adaptive computational alignment strategy that optimizes the rendering process by addressing the computational misalignment inherent in GS-SLAM systems.
 Through fast splat-wise backpropagation, adaptive optimization, and opacity regularization, we significantly enhanced the rendering quality and computational efficiency of the SLAM process.
-Looking forward, we envision further improvements by integrating advanced machine learning models to predict and prioritize keyframes for optimization.
-Additionally, exploring the integration of multi-modal sensors could provide more robust photorealistic scene reconstruction.